Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/index.md

 The following files should be created within the `provision` folder created above:

- - vvv-hosts
  - vvv-init.sh
  - vvv-nginx.conf

-`vvv-hosts` can be one line with the hostname of the new site set above, e.g. `vvvtest.com`.

 `vvv-init.sh` determines how VVV will download, install, and setup WordPress.
 [Read about `vvv-init.sh` and find an example to copy/paste here](setup-script.md).